eclipse-iofog/iofog-platform/README.md

 * Kubectl
 * Iofogctl

-You can run `./bootstrap.sh` in order to download thoses dependencies.
+You can run `./bootstrap.sh` in order to download those dependencies.

 You will also require the following environment variables
 ```sh